arcones/w-in-meetup-finder/README.md

 > Women represent the 2.3% of the attendance

 ## Roadmap
-- To plot the results on a Grafana pannel.
+- In case gender guess fails with the name, the picture of the members/attendees is checked
-- To check also the picture of the members/attendees
+- To plot the results in a Grafana pannel